devshimi/ALL-IN-ONE-TRADING-ENGINE/README.md

 # ALL IN ONE TRADING ENGINE

 ## Introduction
-The All In One Trading Engine is designed for professional and advanced traders.
-This powerful application combines features like real-time charting, PnL tracking, market data integration, and algorithmic trading, making it a comprehensive platform for managing trading activities.
-The application integrates with Interactive Brokers (IBKR) for live market data and order management, and supports additional features via various APIs for enhanced functionality.
+The All In One Trading Engine is designed to support a wide range of advanced trading strategies.
+With features like real-time charting, profit and loss (PnL) tracking, market data integration, and algorithmic trading, it provides a powerful platform for managing and optimizing trading strategies.
+The system integrates with Interactive Brokers (IBKR) for live market data and order management, making it adaptable for both individual traders and financial professionals seeking to enhance their trading operations.
 ## Getting Started

 ### Requirements
-- Rust (version 1.50 or higher)
+- Rust
 - SQLite (for database integration)
-- Required dependencies as specified in Cargo.toml
+- Required dependencies
-- Interactive Brokers (IBKR) account (optional, for live trading)

 ### Installation
 Clone the repository: